Kiffhost/exalted-scripture-understanding/Items/Mortal Weapons & Armour/Mortal Weapons/Khatar.md

   - "[[Item Tags#Brawl|Brawl]]"
   - "[[Item Tags#Piercing|Piercing]]"
 Cost: "2"
+aliases:
+  - khatars
 ---
-The khatar, also known as the punch dagger, is a single-bladed knife with a hilt assembly perpendicular to the blade.
+The khatar, also known as the punch dagger, is a single-bladed [[knife]] with a hilt assembly perpendicular to the blade.
 Held in a closed fist, the blade juts from the front of the character’s fist so that the character’s punches deliver deadly stabs.